Dund0n/C-sharp-introduction/README.md

 As I told, Im new to programming and to
 GitHub as well, so I don't know if this site has any communication channel.
 If
-I found that it has, I'll make sure to update this README as well.
+I find that it has, I'll make sure to update this README as well.